ElisabethKAndersson/Portfolio_2/README.md

 I looked through several quiz tutorals before building this page.
 I wanted to make a quiz with buttons and had already built the html like that.
 I found one that covered the functions I needed and used that to help build the javascript functions: <https://www.youtube.com/watch?v=PBcqGxrr9g8>.

 Due to illness and doctors appoinments in the beginning of the project for me, I ended up working very intensly at the end and at strange hours.
-Therefore I was only able to schedule 1 start up meeting with my mentor.
+Therefore I was only able to schedule 1 start up meeting with my mentor, Jubril Akolade.
 He gave me some good start up advice.
 It would have been good to have the remaining two mentor sessions too.

 ### Content